dougn/django-auth-fogbugz/README.rst

 python interface (https://developers.fogbugz.com/default.asp?W199)
 to the FogBugz API (http://fogbugz.stackexchange.com/fogbugz-xml-api).

+Source code, and issues can be found on GitHub (https://github.com/dougn/django-auth-fogbugz).
+Full documentation is on PyPi packages (http://packages.python.org/django-auth-fogbugz/).

 .. warning::
    It is HIGHLY recommended that you use an SSL connection to the FogBugz server for secure authentication.